understanding-ml/COLA/docs/user_guide/matching_policies.rst

 ❌ **DON'T:**

-1. **Don't use NN as default** - it's the simplest but lowest quality
+1. **Don't use CEM as default when having few samples** - it's lowest quality

 2. **Don't ignore computational cost** - OT can be slow on large datasets